valiantlynx/ai-video-maker/README.md

 Automate the creation of YouTube Shorts locally, simply by providing a video topic to talk about. this is a fork of [MoneyPrinter](https://github.com/FujiwaraChoki/MoneyPrinter.git)

+> **Warning** i commited the entire magick binary into the project for convinience(i know its stupid) so the repo has a ton of files

 ## Installation 📥

 `ai-video-maker` requires Python 3.11 to run effectively.
 If you don't have Python installed, you can download it from [here](https://www.python.org/downloads/).